matrix-org/synapse/docs/admin_api/rooms.md

 The following JSON body parameters are available:

 * `new_room_user_id` - Optional.
-A string representing the user ID of the user that will admin the new room that all users in the old room will be moved to.
-If not set the users will not be moved to a new room and only leave the old room without any information.
-Defaults to `None`.
+If set, a new room will be created with this user ID as the creator and admin, and all users in the old room will be moved into that room.
+If not set, no new room will be created and the users will just be removed from the old room.
 * `room_name` - Optional.
 A string representing the name of the room that new users will be invited to.
 Defaults to `Content Violation Notification`
 * `message` - Optional.
 A string containing the first message that will be sent as `new_room_user_id` in the new room.
 Ideally this will clearly convey why the original room was shut down.
 Defaults to `Sharing illegal content on this server is not permitted and rooms in violation will be blocked.`
 * `block` - Optional.
-A boolean if `room_id` will be set on blocking list.
-The room will be blocked for this server and preventing new joins.
-Defaults to `True`.
+If set to `true`, this room will be added to a blocking list, preventing future attempts to join the room.
+Defaults to `true`.

-The following fields are possible in the JSON response body:
+The following fields are returned in the JSON response body:

 * `kicked_users` - An array of users (`user_id`) that were kicked.
 * `failed_to_kick_users` - An array of users (`user_id`) that that were not kicked.